-Our core courses (GSD 511 Game Development I, GSD 512 Game Development II, contextualizes the work that students in the program are being trained to do.
+3. Critical Training - Core courses (GSD 511 Game Development I, GSD 512 Game Development II) contextualize the work that students in the program are being trained to do.
 Direct assessment data will be provided through grades on assignments, exams, and projects, including contributions to an MS in Game Development blog series, associated with student involvement in interest groups that track key issues in the field.